umcu/clinlp/README.md

 ### Introduction

-`clinlp` is built on top of spacy, a widely used library for Natural Language Processing.
+`clinlp` is built on top of spaCy, a widely used library for Natural Language Processing.
 Before getting started with `clinlp`, it may be useful to read [spaCy 101: Everything you need to know (~10 mins)](https://spacy.io/usage/spacy-101).
-Main things to know are that spacy consists of a tokenizer (breaks a text up into small pieces, i.e. words), and various components that further process the text.
+Main things to know are that spaCy consists of a tokenizer (breaks a text up into small pieces, i.e. words), and various components that further process the text.

 Currently, `clinlp` offers the following components, tailored to Dutch Clinical text, further discussed below: